dmwm/PHEDEX/Documentation/README/README-Agents.txt

    * Force termination of agents
    Master -config /path/to/Configfile terminate [an_agent_name|all]

-To specify multiple configuration files, create a comma separated list
+To specify multiple configuration files, separate the configuration file names by commas:

    Master -config file1,file2,file3 ...

-** Generating and feeding drops to the agents
+You can specify as many agent names as you want after the command:

-Please refer to README-RefDB.txt and using TRSyncFeed.
+   Master -config file start download-master exp-pfn

 ** Examining logs

 If you follow the suggested configuration, your agents will produce logs to the "logs" directory parallel to "PHEDEX".
 You can tail them there.
 In future we will deploy distributed logging (netlogger) to collect the logs.

 ** Agent descriptions